pattonsgirl/CEG3120/Projects/Project4/README.md

 ### Tasks

-1. Create an Access Token with Read / Write access to your DockerHub account's repositories.
+1. Create an appropriately scoped Personal Access Token for GitHub Actions to use to access your DockerHub repository
-2. Set GitHub Secrets named DOCKER_USERNAME and DOCKER_TOKEN containing your DockerHub username & DockerHub access token, respectively.
+2. In your GitHub repository, configure GitHub Action Secrets named `DOCKER_USERNAME` and `DOCKER_TOKEN` containing your DockerHub username & DockerHub access token, respectively.
-3. Set up GitHub Actions workflow to build and push docker image using your `Dockerfile` to DockerHub
+3. Set up a GitHub Actions workflow to build and push container images to your DockerHub repository
+    - workflow should trigger when a commit is pushed to the main branch
+    - workflow should utilize repository secrets for authentication
+    - workflow should utilize actions as opposed to run commands

 ### Documentation

 In `README-CI.md`, include the following details:

-- Configuring GitHub Secrets:
+1. Configuring GitHub Repository Secrets:
+    - How to create a PAT for authentication (note recommended scope for this task)
-  - How to set a secret for use by GitHub Actions
+    - How to set repository Secrets for use by GitHub Actions
-  - What secret(s) are set for this project
+    - Describe the Secrets set for this project
-    - Note: do not copy paste your secrets into your documentation
-- Behavior of GitHub workflow
+2. CI with GitHub Actions
-  - summary of what your workflow does
+    - Summary of what your workflow does and when it does it
+    - Explanation of workflow steps
+    - Explanation / highlight of values that need updated if used in a different repository
+      - changes in workflow
+      - changes in repository
     - **Link** to workflow file in your GitHub repository
-  - summary of what a user would need to change or configure if using your workflow to duplicate your project
-    - include workflow changes & repository changes
+3. Testing & Validating
+    - How to test that your workflow did its tasking
+    - How to verify that the image in DockerHub works when a container is run using the image

 ### Resources